Information about services general practitioners and allied health professionals can provide to patients under the Better Access initiative.

 Medical practitioners can refer up to 6 services for a course of treatment.
 The number of services stated in the patient's referral is a course of treatment.

-A patient can have 2 or more courses of treatment within the maximum number of services each calendar year.
+A patient can have 2 or more courses of treatment within a patient's entitlement of up to 10 services per calendar year.

 Patients need a new referral for each course of treatment.